 Kelly enjoys writing, care for the soul, honest heart conversations and a hot cup of tea.
 You can connect with her at firstname.lastname@example.org.

-Kay is a life-long Texan who loves to teach the Bible and develop women as servant-leaders.
-She is the Founder and Executive Director of Beyond Ordinary Women Ministries, purposed to maximize the influence of women by providing resources to inspire and equip them to make a difference for Christ.
+Kay loves to teach the Bible and develop women as servant-leaders.
+She is the Founder and Executive Director of Beyond Ordinary Women Ministries, purposed to prepare Christian women for leadership by providing resources to inspire and equip them to influence others, from one person to an entire ministry.

-Kay spent ten years leading women’s ministries on staff at Northwest Bible Church and Prestonwood Baptist Church.
-Kay is the author of From Ordinary Woman to Spiritual Leader: Grow your Influence, a practical and simple guide to help all Christian women apply foundational leadership skills in every area of their lives, and a number of free online Bible studies for women.
-Kay earned an M.A.C.E. from Dallas Theological Seminary and a D.Min. from Gordon-Conwell Theological Seminary in Effective Ministries to Women.
+Kay spent ten years leading women’s ministries on church staffs, most recently at Northwest Bible Church in Dallas, Texas.
+Kay is the author of From Ordinary Woman to Spiritual Leader: Grow your Influence, a practical and simple guide to help all Christian women apply foundational leadership skills in every area of their lives, and a number of Bible studies for women.
+Kay earned an MACE from Dallas Theological Seminary and a DMin. from Gordon-Conwell Theological Seminary in Effective Ministries to Women.

-Kay’s family includes her husband Gary, as well as two grown children, a son-in-law, two granddaughters, and two Westies.
-She loves Tex-Mex, books, movies, travel, the Texas Rangers, and especially time with good friends.
+Kay’s family includes her husband Gary, two grown children, a son-in-law, two granddaughters and an entertaining Goldendoodle.
+She loves Tex-Mex, seafood, books, movies, travel, the Texas Rangers, and especially time with family and good friends.
 Look for her in the Dallas area driving her sporty little car.

-A former women’s ministry director and Bible study teacher, she has been married to her husband, a local school district administrator, for twenty years.
-She spends most days following or chauffeuring their four loquacious children from one event to another.
-Find her books and blog at kelleymathews.com.
+A former women’s ministry director and Bible study teacher, she has been married to John, a local school administrator, for 25 years.
+They are parents to four active, mostly grown children.

 Kelley earned her Master of Theology from Dallas Theological Seminary in 2000 and is currently pursuing a Doctor of Ministry in Women, Theology, and Leadership from Northern Seminary.